Rookie legislator leaves Tory caucus over decisions affecting francophones

 “Ms. Simard is a principled person who has a right to manage her political future.
 We thank her for being a friend of Ontario’s francophone community,” the group said on Twitter.

-Simard, who represents the eastern Ontario riding of Glengarry-Prescott-Russell, served as a city councillor in the community of Russell before joining the Tory roster under then-leader Patrick Brown.
-She holds a law degree from the University of Ottawa and previously worked on Parliament Hill as a policy adviser.
+Simard, who represents the eastern Ontario riding of Glengarry-Prescott-Russell, holds a law degree from the University of Ottawa and previously worked on Parliament Hill as a policy adviser.

 Paola Loriggio, The Canadian Press